Government to investigate hospital that allegedly charged over Rs 15 lakh to treat child with dengue

 The father said that immediately after they reached the hospital, the girl was heavily sedated.
 He said that the doctors initially gave Adya an intravenous anti-bacterial drug called Meropenem, which costs around Rs 500 per vial.
 However, later they opted for a more expensive version of the same drug, which cost Rs 3,100, he said.

 He also alleged that there were no doctors to take care of the girl during the weekends, and that the hospital began demanding the bill amount at the end of every day once the parents ran out of insurance.
-They were, however, not provided with a daily break-up of the expenses, he said.
+But they were not provided with a daily break-up of the expenses, he said.

 On September 14, the doctors told the parents that the girl had 70% to 80% brain damage and would not recover completely.
-But they still pushed for a plasma treatment that costs more than Rs 15 lakh, the father said.
-The family then decided to take the girl to another hospital, which eventually declared her dead.
-He said that he suspects his daughter had already died in Fortis and they were only looking to make more money.
+But they still pushed them to opt for a plasma treatment that costs more than Rs 15 lakh, the father said.
+The family then decided to take the child to another hospital, which eventually declared her dead.
+He said that he suspected his daughter had already died in Fortis and they were keeping them there only to make more money.

 Fortis statement